-Seqwater is in the second year of using its Corporate Information System (CIS) and has completed a post implementation review across all modules.
+Seqwater has completed a post implementation review across all modules of its Corporate Information System (CIS).
 As a result, Seqwater is committed to a series of continuous improvements for better business performance.

 Seqwater is continuing with its program of end-to-end process reviews to identify improvements and generate cost savings in performing its business support and related activities.